keithy1012/CodeSwitchProject/README.md

   - `predicted_switches` — binary predictions derived by threshold (default 0.5).
   - `actual_switches` — ground-truth 0/1 list derived from `Language` (or fallback rules).
   - `switch_match_rate` — fraction of boundaries where predicted == actual for that row.

-## Tips & recommendations

-- Install `jieba` for better Chinese segmentation — without it the pipeline falls back to character-level tokenization for CJK runs.
-- Persist trained models with `joblib.dump()` if you plan to reuse models without retraining.
-Consider adding a CLI flag to `main.py` to load persisted models.
-- Ensure tokenization used during training matches inference exactly (the pipeline now constructs contexts in `main.py` and passes splits to the training functions to guarantee consistency).

-## Reproducibility

-- `main.py` saves `train_contexts.csv` and `test_contexts.csv` under the processed directory for reproducible train/eval runs.
-- If you need deterministic LLM outputs for data generation, set a fixed random seed in generation scripts or record the RNG/model variants used.

-## Troubleshooting

-- spaCy model errors: run `python -m spacy download en_core_web_sm`.
-- Missing packages: install the dependencies listed above or create a `requirements.txt` from your environment.
-- Chinese tokens appear as single characters: install `jieba`.
-- If model predictions are poor: check tokenization alignment between training and inference, inspect `switch_match_rate` and label balance, and consider training with more data.

-## Next steps (ideas)

-- Add model persistence and a `--load-model` flag in `main.py`.
-- Expand QA and manual annotation steps for higher-quality ground truth.
-- Add unit tests around tokenization and label creation.

-## Contact

-Project lead: Keith Yao — keith@example.com

-License: MIT (adjust as needed)